v-morello/clfd/README.md

 make install
 ```

-This simply runs ```pip install``` in [editable mode](https://pip.pypa.io/en/latest/reference/pip_install/#editable-installs), and install all required dependencies.
-After that, run the unit tests for good measure:
+This simply runs ```pip install``` in [editable mode](https://pip.pypa.io/en/latest/reference/pip_install/#editable-installs), and installs all required dependencies.
+After that we can run the unit tests for good measure:

 ```bash
 $ make tests